 The best of Rome in one day at the best price

 If you are planning to visit the Colosseum and the Vatican, this is the most economical way to book both guided tours.
-You will see both attractions in one day together with an expert guide
+You will see both attractions in one day with an expert guide.

-How to access the Vatican with the Roma Pass and Omnia Card
+How to get Vatican tickets with the Roma Pass and Omnia Card

-Being such a touristy city and with so many wonders to see, you can opt to buy the Rome tourist card, which will serve you to visit the Vatican Museums because it has the entrance tickets included in its price.
+Being such a touristy city and with sooooo many wonders to see in Rome, you can choose to buy the tourist card of the city, which will serve you to visit the Vatican Museums because it has the entrance tickets included in its price.

 Omnia Vatican and Roma Pass

-Also known as Omnia card Roma, this card is usually combined with the Roma Pass and is the best option for visiting the Vatican as it includes entrance to the museums and other attractions.
-If you are going to visit the area in depth and go sightseeing in the rest of Rome I recommend you to take a look at this other article about the Roma Pass, where I tell you how to use it and all its advantages.
+Also known as Omnia card Roma, this card is usually combined with the Roma Pass tourist card and is the best option for visiting the Vatican as it includes entrance to the museums and other attractions.
+If you are going to visit the area in depth and you are going to do some sightseeing in the rest of Rome I recommend you to take a look at this other article about the Roma Pass, where I tell you how to use it and all its advantages.